mdesilva/AmazonFlexUnlimited/README.md

 ## Stop script at certain time
 You can force the script to stop at a certain hour and minute by setting the "stopRunAt" setting in config.json to the desired time.

 E.g. if you want it to stop at 5:22PM, change "stopRunAt" from false to "17:22".
+Note that if you start the script after the time has passed, it will stop at that time the next day.

 If you do not want the script to stop at a certain time, set "stopRunAt" to false.

 ## Start script at certain time
 You can start the script and not have it begin block search until a certain hour and minute by setting the "startRunAt" setting in config.json to the desired time.

 E.g. if you want it to start at 5:22PM, change "startRunAt" from false to "17:22".
+Note that if you start the script after the time has passed, it will begin block search at that time the next day.

 If you want the script to start immediately, set "startRunAt" to false.